peterbe/django-fancy-cache/README.rst

 (Sorry, been poor in maintaining this.
 Let's get it right from now)

+0.8.2
+    * Remove deprecated way to define URL patterns and tests in python 3.5

 0.8.1
     * Ability to specify different cache backends to be used https://github.com/peterbe/django-fancy-cache/pull/31